-Communication between a user-mode application and the driver that drives the hardware, is implemented differently for each operating system, using the custom OS Application Programming Interfaces (APIs).
+Communication between a user-mode application and the driver that drives the hardware, is implemented differently for each operating system, using the the custom OS Application Programming Interfaces (APIs).

 On Windows, Windows CE, and Linux, the application can use the OS